 You will need to do this mission multiple times before you will obtain all of the parts for Nidus since his parts only drop on rotation C which is basically four rounds.
 Players prefer two do one or two sets before extracting and repeating the mission for an easier experience.

-Once you get all of Nidus’ parts, you can then craft him, provided you finished the Glast Gambit quest and have all the resource needed.
+Once you get all of Nidus’ parts, you can then craft him, provided you finish the Glast Gambit quest and have all the resources needed.